rocky-linux/documentation/docs/books/web_services/021-web-servers-apache.md

 ### Configuration

-Initially, configuration of the Apache server was in a single `/etc/httpd/conf/httpd.conf` file.
-Over time, this file has become increasingly large and less readable.
+Initially, the Apache server's configuration was in a single `/etc/httpd/conf/httpd.conf` file.
+Over time, this file has become increasingly prominent and less readable.

-Modern distributions therefore tend to distribute Apache configuration over a series of `*.conf` files in the directories `/etc/httpd/conf.d` and `/etc/httpd/conf.modules.d`, attached to the main `/etc/httpd/conf/httpd.conf` file by the Include directive.
+Modern distributions, therefore, tend to distribute Apache configuration over a series of `*.conf` files in the directories `/etc/httpd/conf.d` and `/etc/httpd/conf.modules.d`, attached to the main `/etc/httpd/conf/httpd.conf` file by the Include directive.

 ```bash
 $ sudo grep "^Include" /etc/httpd/conf/httpd.conf